ekrim/deep-homography/README.md

 ### Deep Homography

 A homography dataset can be constructed by taking a patch from an image and perturbing the corners.
 The 4 point correspondences between the original patch and the perturbed ones define a homography.
 A neural network can learn to produce the parameterized homography given the patches from the warped and unwarped image.

+This repo reproduces the work of [DeTone et al. 2016](https://arxiv.org/pdf/1606.03798.pdf).
+Check out my [blog post](https://ekrim.github.io/computer/vision,pytorch,homography/2018/08/07/deep-homography-estimation.html) for more analysis.

 #### Making the data